zackhanni/Soma-website-classic/_posts/2015-08-02-rates-services.md

 # Multitrack Mixing And Mastering

-For those who recorded at another studio and want to finish the songs.
+For artists who record at another studio but want to finish songs with us.

 $90 Mix and Master : Vocals + Stereo Instrumental (Less than 10 track stems)